SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/hello-mqtt-nodejs.html.md

 In order to follow this tutorial, check the following prerequisites:

-* You have Node.js and the package manager (npm) installed,
+* You have Node.js and the package manager (npm) installed.
 * You have a valid tenant, a user, and a password in order to access Cumulocity.

 ### Developing the "Hello, MQTT world!" client